ryan-tabar/Approximating-Pi/README.md

 Average the number of absolute distances. pi is approximatly equal to 2 * steps / average_distance^2.

 ## Possible improvements
-- Add some visualisations (possibly using SDL2 bindings for Rust)
+- Add visuals for the other two methods